scotthollandjr/FinickyGrubberv4/README.md

 # Finicky Grubber

-Ongoing project for Epicodus Android Development course, week 1 Code Review (User Interface Basics).
+Ongoing project for Epicodus Android Development course, week 3 Code Review (Data Persistence).

 This project will demonstrate proficiency in Java and Android Development.